Parenting support for families of children with special educational needs and disabilities (SEND)

 National Autistic Society e-learning

 The National Autistic Society e-learning modules have all been written and designed by autistic people and other autism specialists.
 They have been created to provide knowledge and understanding of autism at your own pace and at a time convenient to you.
-View the e-learning modules which offer includes a range of topics which can be purchased individually or as specific bundles.
+The e-learning modules offer includes a range of topics which can be purchased individually or as specific bundles.
 Some of the modules are free to access, including “A guide to the mental health experiences and needs of autistic teenagers”, “Managing money” and “Finding employment”.

 Sign language